 Pricing At Craft Fairs

-Selling your products a few dollars less at smaller events might help you to make extra money, while selling your products at premium prices will help you to increase your profit margin at more significant events.
+Selling your products a few dollars less at smaller events might help you make extra money while selling your products at premium prices will help you to increase your profit margin at more significant events.

 For more information about pricing art visit, How To Price Art – Ultimate Guide.

-Even though business cards seem like they are a thing of the past, it is always a good idea to keep them on you, along with having them displayed at a local art fair.
-Handing out cards and brochures is an easy way to drive new art buyers to your online gallery.
+Even though business cards seem like a thing of the past, it is always a good idea to keep them on you and display them at a local art fair.
+Handing out cards and brochures is easy to drive new art buyers to your online gallery or Etsy shop.
+People who enjoy your display will check out other products you sell on Etsy.

 Where to buy business cards and brochures online: